 4. Amounts related to the consolidation of the assets and liabilities for accounting purposes of any special purpose financing entities established under and for the purposes of that Act.

+207xx.
+Section 79.16 of the Ontario Energy Board Act, 1998 is amended by deleting subsection (3).
+[OEB Note to Draft: We are concerned that, with the different changes set out in this Act (including notably the changes to 25.33 above), the impact of which is not yet known, the obligation to clear variance accounts will not be feasible in the way that it is today, and could cause the OEB to act in violation of this subsection.
+If it is relevant in the future, it can be added to O. Reg.
+95/05].

 Short Title - this proposal for legislation would, if approved by the Legislature, have a short title to be determined by Government.